heyphilllie/theTechBookRepo/README.md

 # theTechBookRepo

 ## The Introduction
-A curated collection of must-read books for programmers - developers and anyone interested in a good tech book.
+This repository is a curated collection of *must-read* books for programmers, developers and anyone interested in a good tech book.

+**TL;DR**

-**TL;DR Click [here](books.md) to take a shortcut and browse through the books that already have been submitted.**
+**Click [here](books.md) to take a shortcut and browse through the books that already have been submitted.**

-The goal of this page is to make you a more proficient developer.
+The goal of this page is to make you a more proficient programmer.
 You'll find only books that other developers found truly inspiring - or that have been become timeless classics.

-Books in each category are cataloged by categroy, title, author, edition, and year of publication.
-If applicable, sub-categories are added to main category.
+Books in each category *(if applicable, sub-categories were added to main category)* are cataloged by:

+    - title
-    - Titel
+    - author(s)
+    - year and # of edition (if indicated)

+To get a glimpse of what the book is about and to find out whether this is suitable for you, the following information is added:

-    - Tweet-Like Description (in max.
+    - Short Description (in max.
 280 char)
-    - Author / Authors
-    - Year (and possibly Editon)
-    - Link to amazon.com
-    - Why it is recommended
+    - Recommended because

-For easy purchasing a link to amazon.com *(for the time being only the US version)* is added.
+For easy purchasing a link to amazon.com *(for the time being only the US version)* is added:

-So far this are the categories (sub-categories are added if applicable).
+    - Get on Amazon.com

 ## The Content